ATO Rental Property Depreciation: Blinds, Capital Works & Allowances

 Accountants play a key role in ensuring depreciation is claimed correctly.
 Services include:

-• Referring clients to quantity surveyors
+- Referring clients to trusted quantity surveyors

-• Integrating depreciation into annual tax returns
+- Integrating depreciation into annual tax returns

-• Advising on CGT implications
+- Advising on CGT implications when selling

-• Providing long-term planning for property portfolios
+- Providing long-term planning for property portfolios

-At Trinity Accounting Practice, we guide clients through every step, from ordering depreciation schedules to lodging compliant returns.
+At Trinity Accounting Practice, we guide clients through every step — from ordering depreciation schedules to lodging compliant returns.

 Depreciation and Negative Gearing

 Depreciation increases the effectiveness of negative gearing.
-By boosting deductions, investors can offset rental income against other taxable income, lowering their overall liability.
-This is a strategic tool for high-income earners seeking to reduce their tax burden while building property wealth.
+By boosting deductions, investors can offset rental income against other taxable income, lowering their overall tax liability.

 Long-Term Tax Planning Considerations

-• Future renovations and upgrades
+- Future renovations and upgrades

-• Capital gains tax on sale
+- Capital gains tax on eventual sale

-• Changes to ATO legislation
+- Changes to ATO legislation

-• Impact on loan structuring and cash flow
+- Impact on loan structuring and cash flow

 A strategic approach balances short-term deductions with long-term gains.
+Our business advisory team in Beverly Hills works with property investors to develop plans that account for both.

 How Trinity Accounting Practice Helps

-• Prepare and review depreciation claims
+- Prepare and review depreciation claims

-• Connect clients with trusted quantity surveyors
+- Connect clients with trusted quantity surveyors

-• Provide tax planning strategies
+- Provide tax planning strategies for property portfolios

-• Manage compliance with ATO rules
+- Manage compliance with ATO rules

-• Offer guidance on CGT and record-keeping
+- Offer guidance on CGT and record-keeping

 With more than 22 years of experience, we ensure investors receive every deduction they are entitled to while staying fully compliant.